Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors: Introduction

-Our pipeline starts with a CSS network trained to predict a 2D NOCS map as well as a shape vector from an image patch.
-To bootstrap an initial version, we train the network on synthetic data, for which we can easily acquire ground truth NOCS and shape vector targets, and apply augmentations to minimize the sim2real domain gap.
-Our autolabeling loop then consists of 1) leveraging 2D annotations to localize instances, 2) running the CSS network on an extracted patch, 3) reprojecting NOCS into the scene via LIDAR, 4) recovering an object model from the shape space, 5) computing an approximate pose via 3D-3D correspondences, and 6) running projective and geometric alignment for refinement.
-After processing all images, we harvest our recovered \textit{autolabels} and retrain our CSS prediction network to gradually expand into the new domain.
-We then repeat the process to get increasingly better CSS predictions and, in turn, better autolabels.
-To avoid drifting with noisy autolabels, we employ a curriculum that focuses on easy samples first and increases the difficulty with each loop.
+Our pipeline starts with a CSS network, which is trained to predict 2D NOCS maps as well as shape vectors from image patches.
+To bootstrap an initial version, we train the network on synthetic data, for which we can easily obtain ground truth NOCS and shape vector targets, and apply augmentations to minimize the sim2real domain gap.
+Our autolabeling loop includes the following steps: 1) leveraging 2D detections to localize instances; 2) running the CSS network on an extracted patch; 3) reprojecting NOCS into the scene using LIDAR, 4) decoding an object model from the shape space; 5) computing an approximate pose using 3D-3D correspondences; and 6) running projective and geometric alignment for refinement.
+After processing all images, we collect the recovered \textit{autolabels} and retrain our CSS prediction network to gradually expand it into the new domain.
+Then, we repeat this process to achieve better CSS predictions and, consequently, better autolabels.
+To avoid drifting due to noisy autolabels, we employ a curriculum that is focused on easy samples first and increases the difficulty in each loop.

-In summary, \textbf{our contributions} are (i) a novel, fully-differentiable renderer for signed distance fields that can traverse smooth shape spaces, (ii) a mixed synthetic/real curriculum framework that learns to predict shape and object coordinates on image patches, and (iii) a multi-modal optimization pipeline combining differentiable alignment over vision and geometry.
-We experimentally evaluate our approach on the KITTI3D dataset~\cite{Geiger2012} to assess the quality of our labels.
-Overall, our results indicate that precisely recovering metric cuboids with structural, differentiable priors can be designed in an automated fashion.
-Furthermore, we will demonstrate that such cuboids can be leveraged for training surprisingly strong 3D object detection.
+In summary, \textbf{our main contributions} are as follows: (i) a novel, fully-differentiable renderer for signed distance fields that can traverse smooth shape spaces; (ii) a mixed synthetic/real curriculum framework that learns to predict shape and object coordinates on image patches; and (iii) a multi-modal optimization pipeline combining differentiable alignment over vision and geometry.
+We evaluate our approach on the KITTI3D dataset~\cite{Geiger2012} and show that our method can be used to accurately recover metric cuboids with structural, differentiable priors.
+Furthermore, we demonstrate that such cuboids can be leveraged to train efficient 3D object detectors.